COINtoolbox/DRACULA/README.md

 	In this way all the settings of the pipeline are set by a configuration file (`config.py`).
 	It only produces results for one specific configuration in each run.
-	See the README file in HOW_TO_USE_CONFIG to see the possibilities of the configuration file.
+	See the  HOW_TO_USE_CONFIG file to see the possibilities of the configuration file.
 * SOM visualisation:

 	In this module, the SOM method is used.